Otranto Cathedral: Interior

 The right aisle ends with the Chapel of the Martyrs.
 It houses, in seven large glassed recesses, the bones of the Otranto citizens slaughtered and beheaded by the Ottomans on 14 August 1480 after they had refused to abandon the Christian faith.
 Behind the marble altar is the alleged "Martyrdom Rock", a stone where, according to the tradition, the eight hundred people were killed.

 The crypt, mostly located under the apse and the presbytery, dates from the 11th century and is inspired by Theodosius' cistern and the Mosque–Cathedral of Córdoba.
 It has three semi-circular apses and forty-eight bays supported by more than seventy columns, semicolumns and pillars taken from different ancient and medieval buildings.
 The decoration includes remains of frescoes dating from the Middle Ages through the 16th century.

 Pavement mosaics

-The interior is decorated by a large pavement mosaic, which covers the nave, the aisles, the presbytery and the apse.
+The interior is decorated with a large pavement mosaic, which covers the nave, the aisles, the presbytery and the apse.
 It was commissioned by the first Latin archbishop of the city, Jonatas, and was executed in 1163-1165 by a group of artists headed by Pantaleon, a basilian monk from the monastery of San Nicola di Casole, located a few kilometers south of Otranto.

-The scenes include episode from the Old Testament, the medieval chivalry literature and bestiaries, and the Alexander Romance.
+The scenes include episodes from the Old Testament, the medieval chivalry literature and bestiaries, and the Alexander Romance.
 The images are placed alongside the Tree of Life.
-They also include Alexander's flight to the heaven, carried by two griffins (see below).
+They also include Alexander's flight to heaven, carried by two griffins (see below).